bjoerrrn/EV-Charging-Monitor-for-Raspberry-Pi/README.md

 # Wallbox Monitor

-**A Python script for monitoring a local wallbox charging station from NewMotion / Shell Recharge and sending notifications via Discord.**
+**A Python script for monitoring a local wallbox charging station and sending notifications via Discord.**

+Currently supported wallboxes:
+* NewMotion / Shell Recharge

 ## Features
 - Reads charging rate and consumed energy from a web-based wallbox interface.